AequilibraE/aequilibrae/docs/source/softwaredevelopment.rst

 ~~~~~~~

 * Imports should be one per line.
-* Imports should be grouped into standard library, third-party, and intra-library imports.
+* Imports should be grouped into standard library, third-party, and intra-library imports (`ctrl+shit+o`
+  does it automatically on PyCharm).
 * Imports of NumPy should follow the following convention:

 ::